Casa Program Overview

 Mathematics:

-Children are introduced to sensorial impressions of numbers, decimal system and its function, addition, subtraction, multiplication and division.
-Children are first introduced to quantity, then symbols, followed by the association of both quantity and symbols.
-Once children understand the concept of numbers from 0 to 10 in a very fundamental way, manipulation comes easily.
-Addition and subtraction are introduced in logical, concrete way.
-Once these concepts are well understood, multiplication, and then division are presented.
-Later, children explore and memorize addition, subtraction, multiplication, and division tables, using specific tools.
+Children are introduced to the sensorial concepts of numbers, the decimal system and its purpose, as well as addition, subtraction, multiplication, and division.
+They first explore quantity, then symbols, and finally the association between quantity and symbols.
+Addition and subtraction are introduced in a logical, concrete way using Montessori materials.
+Once these concepts are well understood, multiplication is introduced, followed by division.
+Later, children explore and memorize addition, subtraction, multiplication, and division tables using specialized Montessori tools.

 Cultural Studies:

-Cultural materials are presented as extensions of the sensorial and language activities.
+Cultural materials (Geography, Science, Art and Music) are presented as extensions of the sensorial and language activities.
 These activities are used to broaden children’s experiences and draw their attention to various aspects of the world around them.

 Geography:

-The geography materials provide children with the opportunity to classify the world into continents, countries, provinces, states; each with their own particular shapes, names, capitals and flags.
-Geography activities also aid children developing a foundation of global awareness and a respect for all cultures.
+Geography materials enable children to classify the world into continents, countries, provinces, and states, each with its own shape, name, capital, and flag.
+These activities also help children build a foundation of global awareness and foster respect for all cultures.

 Science:

-The science materials provide children with exposure to basic leaf shapes, parts of the leaves and the flowers, life cycles, animals and their parts, etc.
+Science materials give children the opportunity to explore leaf shapes, the parts of leaves and flowers, life cycles, animals and their parts, and other natural phenomena.

 Art and Music: